Tacacs-1101/Smart-Engineer-hackathon/README.md

 # Smart-Engineer-hackathon

+## Introducton
-This repository contains the solution for a data science competition organised by Hackerearth.
-It contains feature engineering and modeling of a regression problem.
+This online competition was organised by hackerearth.
+It contains a regression problem.
+There are four predictor variables which are all numeric and we have to predict the target variable.

+## Section
+1. Exploratory analysis.
+2. Feature engineering.
+3. Modelling.
+    1. Polynomial regression
+    2. Ridge regression

+## Evaluation
+The evaluation metric considered is rmse( root mean squared error ). r_squared coefficient are also calculated but the parameters are tuned based on the rmse score.